silentworks/waiting-list/README.md

 ## Building

-Before creating a production version of your app, install an [adapter](https://kit.svelte.dev/docs#adapters) for your target environment.
-Then:
+To create a production version of your app:

 ```bash
 pnpm build
 ```

-> You can preview the built app with `pnpm preview`, regardless of whether you installed an adapter.
-This should _not_ be used to serve your app in production.
+You can preview the production build with `pnpm preview`.

+> To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.